K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 *A = D
 ```

-After that we proceed with jumping to the function block.
+After that, we proceed with jumping to the function block.
 Right after this jump, we must write the label (**after**) we previously pushed on the stack for the return address.
 ```
 goto functionName
 label after
 ```

-When the programs returns from the function, we have to temporarily store the current ARGS value.
+When the program returns from the function, we have to temporarily store the current **ARGS** value.
 ```
 A = ARGS
 D = *A